 5.7 Those candidates receiving the most valid votes will be elected to MIST council.
 In the case of a tie the position on MIST council will be decided by the drawing of lots by those candidates with a tied number of votes.
-No intermediate counts will be revealed.
-Final vote totals will be released only to the candidates.

 5.8 Members of MIST council can stand for election for only two consecutive terms.There is no restriction on the absolute number of times that a member of the MIST community can stand for election.

 5.9 A MIST council member can resign his/her position at any time by writing to the MIST council chair stating their intention to resign.
 MIST council will then co-opt a member of the MIST community to sit on council for the remainder of the resigning member’s term.

 6.1 Spring MIST and Autumn MIST meetings will be held each year.
 The Spring MIST meeting will be held in the spring or summer, and the Autumn MIST meeting will be held in the autumn.

 6.2 A MIST business meeting will be held annually, usually during the Spring MIST meeting.
 This meeting is open to the entire MIST community.

 6.3 Minutes from MIST council and business meetings will be taken and made public on the MIST website.

 6.4 MIST will provide an on-line forum to allow ongoing discussions and the formulation of ideas prior to public dissemination.
 This forum will be private, visible only to registered members; membership is restricted to active MIST scientists and is offered at the discretion of MIST council chair.